terminatorul/xref-tag/README.md

     It is meant as input for code parsing tools that need access to compilation options, like include directories and macro definitions, for each source file to ensure accurate scanning.

-    Presumably, this file can be used for running `clang-ctags` command to scan your project with clang and generate a tags file and a cross-reference file.
+    The intent is to use this file for running [clang-tags](https://github.com/ffevotte/clang-tags) command to scan your project with clang and generate both tags and a cross-references.

     Builder:
      - ccdb = **CompileCommands**('compile_commands.json', [ targets... ])